3 Reasons Better Benefits Packages Are Critical to Business Success

 One key to retention: benefits.

-The AICPA survey found that 80 percent of people would choose a job with better benefits over a job with better pay but no benefits.
+The AICPA jobs report showed that 80 percent of people would choose a job with better benefits over a job with better pay but no benefits.

 In the midst of a tightening talent market, here are three reasons why companies must improve their benefits packages today: